molikd/molikd.github.io/cv.md

 >
 > **Graduate Research Assistant in collaboration with [Goodson lab](https://chemistry.nd.edu/people/holly-goodson/) , University of Notre Dame** – Notre Dame, IN
 > May/2019 – Aug/2019
 >
+> **Graduate Research Assistant in collaboration with [Genomics and Bioinformatics Core](https://genomics.nd.edu/) , University of Notre Dame** – Notre Dame, IN
+> May/2018 – Aug/2018
+>
 > **Graduate Research Assistant in collaboration with [Emrich lab](http://web.eecs.utk.edu/~semrich/) , University of Notre Dame** – Notre Dame, IN
 > Aug/2016 – Dec/2017